AjaniBilby/AjaniBilby.github.io/docs/blog/async-js-performance-apr23.md

   - navigation
 ---

-# Async functions are needlessly killing your Javascript performance

-While numerous articles offer quick tips to enhance your async JavaScript performance using the Promise API, this discussion focuses on how simple program tweaks can lead to significant speed improvements.
-By optimizing your code, you could potentially achieve $1.9$x or even $14$x speed boosts.
+While numerous articles offer quick tips to enhance your async JavaScript performance using extra Promise API features, this discussion focuses on how program structure tweaks can lead to significant speed improvements.
+By optimizing your code, you could potentially achieve 1.9x or even 14x speed boosts.

 I believe the untapped performance potential in asynchronous JavaScript features is due to the V8 engine not providing the expected level of optimization for these features; and there are a few key indicators that suggest this possibility.